-WHEREAS, consistent with the findings set forth in section 44-4-110 of the South Carolina Code of Laws, as amended, the expanding and accelerating public health threats posed by COVID-19, as well as the significant economic and other impacts associated with the same, "require the exercise of extraordinary government functions . . . to respond, rapidly and effectively" to the evolving public health emergency currently facing the entire State; and
+WHEREAS, consistent with the findings set forth in section 44-4-110 of the South Carolina Code of Laws, as amended, the different and additional public health threats posed by COVID-19, as well as the continued need to deploy widespread testing and tracing and other initiatives to address the same, "require the exercise of extraordinary government functions . . . to respond, rapidly and effectively" to the evolving emergency currently facing the entire State; and